-Robots are not allowed to be coloured yellow or blue in order to avoid interference with the goal colours.
-Yellow or blue parts used in the construction of the robot must either be occluded by other parts from the perception by other robots or be taped/painted with a neutral colour.
+Robots are not allowed to be colored yellow or blue in order to avoid interference with the goal colors.
+Yellow or blue parts used in the construction of the robot must either be occluded by other parts from the perception by other robots or be taped/painted with a neutral color.